vuejs/core/README.md

 ## Supporting Libraries

-All of our official libraries and tools now support Vue 3, but most of them are still in beta status and distributed under the `next` dist tag on NPM. **We are planning to stabilize and switch all projects to use the `latest` dist tag by end of 2020.**
+All of our official libraries and tools now support Vue 3, but most of them are still in beta status and distributed under the `next` dist tag on NPM. **We are planning to switch all doc links, branches and dist tags to default to 3.0 in early 2021.**

 ### Vue CLI